rust-lang/blog.rust-lang.org/posts/inside-rust/2020-07-23-rust-ci-is-moving-to-github-actions.md

 The Rust Infrastructure Team is happy to announce that, as part of the [evaluation we started last year][eval], most of Rust’s CI is moving to GitHub Actions!
-While we don’t expect the change to have any impact to our users, the switch will considerably improve the experience for compiler contributors.
+While we don’t expect the change to have any impact on our users, the switch will considerably improve the experience for compiler contributors.

 One of the major pain points for compiler contributors over the past few years has been waiting for PRs to be merged.
-We value having an always-green master branch, and to ensure that we test and merge just one PR at a time, with the other approved ones [waiting in the queue][homu].
+We value having an always-green master branch, and to ensure that, we test and merge just one PR at a time, with the other approved ones [waiting in the queue][homu].
 Our CI is extensive too, with 57 machines building and testing the compiler across all the platforms we support.
-On our previous system, each of those builders takes between three to four hours to finish.
+On our previous system, each of those builders took between three to four hours to finish.
 Combined with testing one PR at a time, this often causes PRs to wait in the queue for days before being tested.